Treasures for Tiana

 The gown she wore is also lavishly decorated: the bodice’s geometric pattern is made with rhinestones and sequins.
 The most exotic and outstanding features—the capped sleeves with shoulder pieces of stiff wire—also are embellished.
 Crisscrossed beaded straps on the back are anchored with a large flower of rhinestones, matching the one in front.

-“Old King Cole” float for Twelfth Night Revelers parade (1871)
+“Old King Cole” float DESIGN, Twelfth Night Revelers, 1871

 Mardi Gras as we know it began in New Orleans during the second half of the 19th century, when groups of white men gathered to form krewes, put on public parades, throw private balls, and tailor each celebration to a specific theme.
 The topics could be satirical, historical, fantastical, and exotic, and were often influenced by the popular literature and prevailing decorative movements of their day.
 The invitations, costumes, and float designs from the first few decades of New Orleans Mardi Gras krewes, often called “the Golden Age of Carnival,” are stunningly detailed and beautiful.
 This example from the Twelfth Night Revelers (or TNR) depicts the nursery rhyme “Old King Cole” and includes such charming details as a piping Pekinese pup.
 TNR is the second-oldest Carnival krewe, founded in 1870, and is credited for starting some of the most important Mardi Gras traditions to date.
 Examples include being the first to add debutantes as queens, maids, and other members to their royal court, as well as including political satire as an organizational theme.
 However, their most notable contribution was normalizing and instituting the practice of “throws,” after a masked Santa Claus figure in 1871 tossed an array of ornaments during the krewe’s parade.